-This is particularly important in a South African context in which Black people make up the demographic majority, yet remain in many ways remain a minority which is particularly visible in these schools that still view white children as the default.
-This is reflected in the rules about hair and content that is consumed through representations of whiteness.
-Also the inability to effectively respond to the concerns of Black learners and protect them equally.
+This is particularly important in a South African context in which Black people make up the demographic majority, yet remain in many ways the ‘outliers’ of our society and insttutions.
+This is particularly visible in these schools, which still view white children as the default.
+This is reflected in the rules about hair and content that is consumed through representations of whiteness and the inability to effectively respond to the concerns of Black learners and protect them equally.

 To really challenge the things that reinforce racial superiority and re-educate those who perpetuate it, also affirming those who are on the receiving end, government needs to take the lead.

 Education MECs across provinces should review schools codes of conducts and ensure that they are neither discriminatory in any way nor arbitrarily implemented.
 These should also adhere to the guidelines set out in the schools act and made with wider consultation of stakeholders, beyond School Governing Bodies (SGBs) and must include learners themselves.
 They should also be deliberate about recognising and undoing the inherent tendency to marginalise Black children and have them conform to ways of being that aren’t our own.
 Over and above this, the untransformed management structures of Model C schools needs to be addressed and all staff trained on how to respond to racism in its various manifestations, with the understanding that they themselves, along with students and parents of students are not immune to what is a societal problem.